 - i.
-Reviewed the financial positions, quarterly interim financial reports and announcements for the respective financial quarters prior to submission to the Board for consideration and approval.
-The 1st, 2nd, 3rd and 4th Quarter Interim Financial Reports were tabled at the ARMC meetings held on 28 April 2022, 26 July 2022, 18 October 2022 and 19 January 2023. - ii.
-The Quarterly Reports and Audited Financial Statements ('AFS') were prepared in compliance with the Malaysian Financial Reporting Standard ('MFRS') while the quarterly reports took into consideration Paragraph 9.22 including Appendix 9B of Listing Requirements; - iii.
-Reviewed the External Auditors' Audit Planning Memorandum for the financial year ended 30 November 2022 including the key audit matters that were of most significant in respect of the audit; - iv.
-Reviewed the AFS and the External Auditors' findings and recommendations for the financial year ended 30th November 2022 on 19 January 2023; - v.
-Conducted independent meeting sessions with the External Auditors without the presence of executive board members and management personnel on 19 January 2023 and 13 March 2023; - vi.
-Considered the performance of External Auditors, reviewed the independence of External Auditors and recommended to the Board for re-appointment;
+Reviewed the financial positions, quarterly interim financial reports and announcements for the respective financial quarters before submission to the Board for consideration and approval.
+The 1st, 2nd, 3rd and 4th Quarter Interim Financial Reports were tabled at the ARMC meetings held on 27 April 2023, 25 July 2023, 24 October 2023 and 30 January 2024. - ii.
+The quarterly reports and Audited Financial Statements ('AFS') were prepared in compliance with the Malaysian Financial Reporting Standard ('MFRS') while the quarterly reports took into consideration Paragraph 9.22 including Appendix 9B of Listing Requirements; - iii.
+Reviewed the External Auditors' Audit Planning Memorandum for the financial year ended 30th November 2023; - iv.
+Reviewed the AFS and the External Auditors' Audit Findings Memorandum and recommendations for the financial year ended 30th November 2023 on 30 January 2024; - v.
+Conducted independent meeting sessions with the External Auditors without the presence of executive board members and management personnel on 30 January 2024 and 7 March 2024; - vi.
+Considered the performance of External Auditors, reviewed the independence of External Auditors and recommended to the Board for re-appointment; - vii.
+To ensure the integrity of the financial information, received assurance from the Executive Directors and Chief Financial Officer, that: - - Appropriate accounting policies had been adopted and applied consistently; - The going concern basis applied in the Annual Consolidated Financial Statements was appropriate; - Prudent judgements and reasonable estimates had been made in accordance with the requirements set out in the FRSs; - Adequate controls and processes were in place for effective and efficient financial reporting and relevant disclosures under FRSs and Listing Requirements; and - The consolidated Annual Financial Statements and the Quarterly Condensed Consolidated Financial Statements did not contain material misstatements and gave a true and fair view of the financial position.

-Audit and Risk Management Committee Report Cont'd
+Audit and Risk Management Committee Report Contid